NVIDIA/cuda-samples/README.md

 **Multiple Runs**

 For executables to run multiple times with different command line arguments, specify any number of sets of args within a "runs" list.

+As with single runs, all applications execute from their current directory, so all paths are relative to the application's location.

 Configuration example:
 ```json